Foscat/MERN_app-template-withAuth/README.md

 ### Easy to build on top of
 * File structure designed to make large scale projects in organized way.
 * index.js files in folders to serve as directory routes for files in folder
-* Built in Crud functions and front end components as working example to copy and re-use
+* Built in CRUD functions with custom error handeling and front end components as working example to copy and re-use
 * Comes with Bootstrap as cdn so it is easy use and replace

 ### Dependencies

 **Back End**
-- Concurrently - Allows package JSON scripts to candle multiple commands
+- Concurrently - Allows package JSON scripts to handle multiple commands
 - Nodemon - For when you are in development any save will refresh server to give live update of changes
 - Axios - For communicating with front end
 - Express - For helping build a server and serving assests